pmillerdev/pmillerdev/README.md

 - 7+ years of experience delivering polished UIs and full-stack features for startups and large enterprises
 - Astrophysics background + cloud computing expertise = quick grasp of new concepts and data-driven solutions
 - Committed to clean, well-tested code and Agile collaboration
-- Currently at Shout Digital (remote), focusing on performance tuning and workflow automation
+- Currently at Shout Digital (remote), focusing on building elegant UIs with excellent UX, while optimizing performance

 ---